-- a.
-The Parties, to the extent reasonably possible, must take care to limit any designation under this Stipulation to specific documents that qualify. - b.
-The Parties may designate Discovery Material as "CONFIDENTIAL" if it contains personal financial information or other PII of an individual, or proprietary, and/or trade secret information of an entity. - c.
-Unless otherwise ordered by the Court, Discovery Material stamped CONFIDENTIAL may be disclosed only to the following: - i.
-The Court and its personnel, although any documents that are filed with the Court and reference or attach any information or document labeled "CONFIDENTIAL" must be filed pursuant to the sealing rules of the Court. - ii.
-The Parties themselves, corporate officers, in-house counsel, and key employees of the Parties who have responsibility for directing or assisting litigation counsel in connection with this Case.
+a.
+The Parties, to the extent reasonably possible, must take care to limit any designation under this Stipulation to specific documents that qualify.

+b.
+The Parties may designate Discovery Material as "CONFIDENTIAL" if it contains confidential non-public business information, personal financial information or other PII of an individual, or proprietary business information, and/or trade secrets of a Party.

+c.
+Unless otherwise ordered by the Court, Discovery Material stamped CONFIDENTIAL may be disclosed only to the following:

+1. The Court and its personnel, although any documents that are filed with the Court and reference or attach any information or document labeled "CONFIDENTIAL" must be filed pursuant to the Court's sealing rules.

+2. The Parties themselves, corporate officers, in-house counsel, and key employees of the Parties who have responsibility for directing or assisting litigation counsel in connection with the Case.

-- iii.
-The Parties' Outside Counsel, their immediate paralegals and staff, and any copying, clerical, or other litigation support services working at the direction of such counsel, paralegals, and staff, unless otherwise agreed. - iv.
-The Receiver, his staff, his experts, and his counsel in Stermer et al v.
-Wells Fargo Bank, N.A., Case No. 24-cv-80722. - v.
-Any outside expert or consultant retained by the Parties or the Receiver to assist in this Case or the Receiver's case, provided that disclosure is only to the extent necessary to perform such work; and provided that such expert or consultant has agreed to be bound by the provisions of the Stipulation by signing a copy of Exhibit A. - vi.
-Court reporters, stenographers and videographers retained to record testimony taken in this action. - vii.
-Deposition and trial witnesses, and attorneys for witnesses, in this Case to whom disclosure is reasonably necessary provided: (1) the deposing Party requests that the witness sign the form attached as Exhibit A hereto; and (2) they will not be permitted to keep any Protected Material unless they sign a copy of Exhibit A, unless otherwise agreed by the Parties or ordered by the court. - viii.
-A vendor hired by a Party to collect documents, host data, maintain a database of electronic data or perform other work related to the collection, review or production of documents in the Case. - ix.
-Any mediator who is assigned to hear this matter, and his or her staff, subject to their agreement to maintain confidentiality to the same degree as required by this Stipulation.
+3. The Parties' Outside Counsel, their immediate paralegals and staff, and any copying, clerical, or other litigation support services working at the direction of such counsel, paralegals, and staff, unless otherwise agreed.

+4. The Receiver, his staff, his experts, and his counsel in Stermer et al v.
+Wells Fargo Bank, N.A., Case No. 24-cv-80722.

+5. Any outside expert or consultant retained by the Parties or the Receiver to assist in the Case, provided that disclosure is only to the extent necessary to perform such work; and provided that such expert or consultant has agreed to be bound by the provisions of the Stipulation by signing a copy of Exhibit A.

+6. Court reporters, stenographers and videographers retained to record testimony taken in this action.

+7. Deposition and trial witnesses, and attorneys for witnesses, in the Case to whom disclosure is reasonably necessary provided: (1) the deposing Party requests that the witness sign the form attached as Exhibit A hereto; and (2) they will not be permitted to keep any Protected Material unless they sign a copy of Exhibit A, unless otherwise agreed by the Parties, or unless ordered by the court.

+8. A vendor hired by a Party to collect documents, host data, maintain a database of electronic data or perform other work related to the collection, review or production of documents in the Case.

+9. Any mediator who is assigned to hear the Case, and his or her staff, subject to their agreement to maintain confidentiality to the same degree as required by this Stipulation.